 Why should you try it?

-✔ Easily adapted to be more or less spicy.
+- Easily adapted - You can adjust the seasoning for this to be more or less spicy.

-Tacos are really all about the toppings.
-We try to fit as many as we can in there.
+Tacos are really all about the toppings and we have tried to fit as many as we can in these.
 Once you have your crispy fish as a base, then it is time to go wild with the toppings.
-The creamy sauce is a must, but then we add piles of this easy zesty slaw.
-It has the usual coleslaw base of cabbage, carrot and onion, but then some Greek yoghurt, loads of lime and some coriander (cilantro) and lots of garlic and seasoning.
+The creamy sauce is a must, but then we add piles of Easy Mexican Coleslaw.
+It has the usual coleslaw base of cabbage, carrot and onion, but then some Greek yoghurt, loads of lime and some coriander (cilantro) and lots of Mexican seasoning.

 You can then add some avocado (a Mexican food essential) and some kind of cheese if you like.
 If you can find cotija, then that works well.
 But you could use crumbled feta instead.
 A few chunks of fresh tomato and some coriander go down well on these tacos too.